oracle-livelabs/adb/shared/workshops/adb-datastudio/overview/5-analyze-data.md

 - Created an Autonomous Data Warehouse instance
 - Created a new QTEAM user with appropriate roles
 - demo data loaded
-- Age group data loaded
+- Age group data loaded into AGE_GROUP
-- Prepared data load into CUSTOMER_SALES_ANALYSIS
+- Prepared data and loaded into CUSTOMER_SALES_ANALYSIS

 ### Demo data for this lab
-**NOTE**: Skip this section if you have demo data loaded and completed previous labs.
+**NOTE:** Skip this section if you have demo data loaded and completed previous labs.

-If you have not completed previous labs then run the following script in SQL Worksheet to load all necessary objects.
+If you have not completed **Transfrorm and prepare data lab** then run the following script in SQL Worksheet to load all necessary objects.

-*For copy/pasting, be sure to click the convenient __Copy__ button in the upper right corner of the following code snippet*:
+*For copy/pasting, be sure to click the convenient __Copy__ button in the upper right corner of the following code snippet.
+You need to hover your mouse at the upper right corner of the script box to see the copy icon.*:

 ```
 drop table CUSTOMER_SALES_ANALYSIS;